Acquisition and operation of moderate-cost rental units

 In many cases, some level of subsidy will be needed to support the purchase of an unsubsidized rental property for ongoing operation as an affordable development.
 This amount covers the differential between the sales prices that the owner of the property is willing to accept and the amount the buyer can afford to pay, given the future affordability restrictions.
 Since these properties will generally rent at a higher level than most other dedicated affordable housing properties, they can support more debt and therefore often require less subsidy to make the transaction work.
 Nevertheless, communities seeking to preserve unsubsidized affordable rental housing will first need to determine whether an acquisition is worthwhile in terms of the subsidy needed to make a competitive offer.
 In especially high-cost markets, limited public resources may be more effectively used to subsidize new development or preserve existing dedicated affordable housing.
 However, cities may place a high priority on developments in particular neighborhoods, buildings that need only superficial repairs or rehab, or deals that represent an opportunity to prevent displacement of a large number of residents.

-Short of supporting the acquisition and operation of unsubsidized affordable rentals, communities can take other steps to ensure their ongoing viability, such as providing tax incentives for maintenance and rehabilitation and training and education for property owners.
+Short of supporting the acquisition and operation of unsubsidized affordable rentals, communities can take other steps to ensure their ongoing viability, such as providing tax incentives for maintenance and rehabilitation and training and education for property owners, or providing new operating subsidies.

 Communities interested in supporting the preservation of unsubsidized affordable rentals will need to establish criteria for the type(s) of properties to be targeted for preservation.
 In addition to considering current asking rents or other measures of affordability, cities and counties may choose to prioritize purchases in neighborhoods undergoing or vulnerable to gentrification, as affordability is likely to be lost in these areas without some form of public intervention.
 While challenging, the use of data and analytics to predict increased property values can improve cities’ chances of getting ahead of the tide of gentrification.